robertwidfen/emoji-kbd/README.md

 #windowrulev2 = maxsize 800 400, title:^Emoji Kbd$
 ```

-With hyprland 0.53 you will need to rewrite the winrules toggles
+With hyprland 0.53 you will need to rewrite the winrules:

 ```shell
 windowrule = match:title ^(Emoji Kbd)$, animation 0, float 1, center 1, max_size 800 600